 Variants of fried sweet ricotta ravioli or Sicilian cassatelle

-You can prepare the Sicilian cassatelle with lemon zest or with chocolate, and I suggest you use the drops because they are more resistant to high temperature frying, otherwise you'll end up with the ricotta Brown.
+You can prepare the Sicilian cassatelle with lemon zest or chocolate.
+And I suggest you use drops because they're more resistant to high-temperature frying, otherwise you'll end up with the ricotta Brown.
 They are also very good the next day and will keep for up to 3-4 days at room temperature.
 If you like sweets, sweetened, Also have a look at Cassatedde BAKED, with a mixture based on enriched pastry and a filling of ricotta and chocolate, and at Sfinci SAINT JOSEPH, one of my favorite desserts.
 And of course do not miss all my CARNIVAL RECIPES, the CAKES WITH CHEESE and all my SICILIAN RECIPES.
 Have a good day!

 300 g flour 00

 30 milliliters of Marsala or sweet wine (a Pantelleria Passito e.g.)

 30 grams of lard

 2 whole eggs

 the grated rind of half organic lemon or chocolate chips

 For the dough of the fried Sicilian cassatelle: put the flour on the work surface, make a hole in the center and add the eggs.
 Beat the eggs with a fork incorporating a little flour and getting a kind of batter, then add the granulated sugar, lard and salt until.
 Start kneading and, when you obtain a coarse clay, add the Marsala.
 Knead until a smooth homogeneous mixture.
 Wrap the panetto in food film and let stand in the refrigerator for at least an hour.
 If you want, you can also prepare the dough a day in advance, and store it in the refrigerator until it is used.